Section Navigation

 +Master of Arts in Teaching (M.A.T.)

-The Master of Arts in Teaching (M.A.T.) leads to an advanced degree and initial teaching certification in either
+The Master of Arts in Teaching (M.A.T.) leads to an advanced degree and initial teaching certification in one of the following:

 • For those who have demonstrated content expertise in one of the teaching areas for middle grades (4-8), secondary (6-12), and all P-12 fields (except special education) and would receive teaching certification in that subject.

-The program is designed for paraprofessionals who have a bachelor’s degree, career-changing professionals, teachers who hold non-renewable certificates and want to earn a Clear Renewable master’s level certificate, and those with degrees in fields other than education who are interested in earning both initial certification and a master’s level teaching certification in elementary education.
+The program is designed for paraprofessionals who have a bachelor’s degree, career-changing professionals, teachers who hold non-renewable certificates and want to earn a Clear Renewable master’s level certificate, and those with degrees in fields other than education who are interested in earning both initial certification and a master’s level teaching certification.

 The curriculum provides knowledge of the required content and instructional strategies.
 Graduates of this program will enter the profession at the master’s degree level (T5) and garner a higher compensation than those who enter at the bachelor’s degree level.